spineo/local-yum-mariadb/README.md

 ## Configure NGINX to Include the Repository

-Edit the newly created _/etc/nginx/conf.d/repos.conf_ to include the following:
+Edit the newly created _/etc/nginx/conf.d/repos.conf_ to include the following (this configuration should automatically be included by the _/etc/nginx/nginx.conf_ main configuration file):

 ```
 server {